Elizabeth Keckley: Early life

-Elizabeth Keckley (occasionally spelt "Keckly") was born into slavery in February 1818, in Dinwiddie County Court House, Dinwiddie, Virginia, just south of Petersburg.
+Elizabeth Keckley (or Keckly) was born into slavery in February 1818, in Dinwiddie County Court House, Dinwiddie, Virginia, just south of Petersburg.
 She was the only child of her mother Agnes, a light-skinned Black woman whose white ancestors were members of the planter class.
 Her mother, nicknamed "Aggy", was a "house slave" who had learned to read and write even though it was illegal for enslaved people.
 She made clothes for 82 people: 12 members of the Burwell family and the 70 people they enslaved.
 Keckley learned that her father was Armistead Burwell from her mother just before she died.
-The nature of the relationship between Agnes and Burwell is unknown.
 He permitted Agnes to marry George Pleasant Hobbs, a literate enslaved man who lived and worked at a neighbor's house during Keckley's early childhood.
 When Hobbs' owner moved far away, Hobbs was separated from Agnes.
 Although they were never reunited, Agnes and George corresponded for many years.
 As an adult, Elizabeth Keckley noted "the most precious mementos of my existence are the faded old letters that he wrote, full of love, and always hoping that the future would bring brighter days."

 Keckley was enslaved by Burwell, who served as a colonel in the War of 1812, and his wife Mary.
-She lived in the Burwell house with her mother and began working when she was four years old.
+She lived in the Burwell house with her mother and began working when she was 4 years old.
 The Burwells had four children under the age of 10, and Keckley was assigned to be the nursemaid for their infant Elizabeth Margaret.
 Keckley was harshly punished if she failed to care properly for the baby.
 One day she accidentally tipped the cradle over too far, causing the infant to roll onto the floor, and Mary Burwell beat her severely.
 As she grew up, Keckley helped her mother make clothes.